yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 </code>
 </div>
 Without the `deriving (Show)`, Haskell doesn't create a `show` method for us.
-We will create our own version of show.
+We will create our own version of `show`.
 To achieve this, we must declare that our newly created type `BinTree a` is an instance of the type class `Show`.
 The general syntax is: